-"No person shall be excluded from or discriminated against in admission to a public school of any town, or in obtaining the advantages, privileges and courses of study at such public school on account of race, color, sex, homelessness, religion, national origin, sexual orientation, gender identity or expression."
+"No person shall be excluded from or discriminated against in admission to a public school of any town, or in obtaining the advantages, privileges, and courses of study at such public school on account of race, color, sex, gender identity, religion, national origin, housing status, sexual orientation, limited English proficiency, or disability"

 This law makes it clear that all aspects of public school education must be fully open and available to members of both sexes and minority groups.
-No school may exclude a child from any course, activity, service or resource available in that public school on account of race, color, sex, religion, homelessness, national origin, sexual orientation, gender identity or expression of such child.
+No school may exclude a child from any course of activity, service, or resource available in that public school on account of race, color, sex, gender identity, religion, national origin, housing status, sexual orientation, limited English proficiency, or disability of such child.